+Every sociological nightmare is smacked into Airedale: deskilling of workers due to technology; loss of unionisation of workers; a New Democracy that is democracy in name alone.
 Capitalism has divided and conquered through individualism, consumerism and desperation, hiding behind the New Democracy, pretending to have been vanquished when really it is its opponents that have been destroyed.

 In the background, delivered through Haz's noir-style matter-of-fact narration, are hints to the calamitous state of education, social division, and the de-gentrification of a megacity that is decaying even as its politicians strive to drag it back up by its bootstraps.